US government estimates economy grew last quarter at a 2.1% rate, unchanged from previous projection

 Consumer spending, business investment and state and local government outlays drove the second-quarter economic expansion.

-The economy and job market have shown surprising resilience even though the Federal Reserve has dramatically raised interest rates to combat inflation, which last year hit a four-decade high.
-The Fed has raised its benchmark rate 11 times since mid-March 2022, leading to concerns that ever-higher borrowing rates will trigger a recession.
+The economy and job market have shown surprising resilience even as the Federal Reserve has dramatically raised interest rates to combat inflation, which last year hit a four-decade high.
+The Fed has raised its benchmark rate 11 times since March 2022, sparking concerns that ever-higher borrowing rates will trigger a recession.

+So far, though, inflation has eased without causing much economic pain, raising hopes that the central bank can pull off a so-called soft landing — slowing the economy enough to conquer high inflation without causing a painful recession.

 Still, those higher rates have taken a toll.
-Consumer spending rose at an annual rate of just 0.8% from April through June, down sharply from the government’s previous estimate of 1.7% and the weakest figure since the first quarter of 2022.
+Consumer spending, for example, rose at an annual rate of just 0.8% from April through June, down sharply from the government’s previous estimate of 1.7% and the weakest such figure since the first quarter of 2022.

 But business investment excluding housing, a closely watched barometer, rose at a 7.4% annual pace, the fastest rate in more than a year.
 And state and local government spending and investment jumped 4.7%, the biggest such quarterly gain since 2019.

-So far, though, inflation has eased without causing much economic pain, leading to hope the central bank can pull off a so-called soft landing — slowing the economy enough to conquer high inflation without causing a painful recession.
+Thursday’s report was the government’s third and final estimate of economic expansion in the April-June quarter.

-Growth is believed to be accelerating in the current July-September quarter, fueled by still-free-spending consumers.
-Many Americans, for example, flocked to theaters for the hit summer movies “Barbie” and “Oppenheimer” and splurged on Taylor Swift and Beyonce tickets.
+Growth is believed to be accelerating in the current July-September quarter, fueled in part by many still-free-spending consumers.
+Americans, for example, flocked to theaters for the hit summer movies “Barbie” and “Oppenheimer” and splurged on Taylor Swift and Beyonce tickets.
 Business investment is also thought to have remained solid.

 Economists have estimated that the economy expanded at a roughly 3.2% annual rate in the third quarter, which would be the fastest quarterly growth in a year.
 Even more optimistic estimates have projected that growth from July through September exceeded a 4% annual rate, according to the Federal Reserve Bank of Atlanta.